 The books cover a comprehensive look inside runDisney race weekends, the resorts, the restaurants, and the planning involved.
 (Click here to purchase the Walt Disney World, Disneyland, or Disneyland Paris versions.)

-Feel free to join The Runner’s Guide to WDW Running Group on Facebook!
+Feel free to join The Runner’s Guide to WDW and Beyond Running Group on Facebook!
 This is a free, positive community for us to encourage one another, ask questions, and inspire each other to reach our running and runDisney goals.